antoinebres/scrapy_es_watson/README.md

 When the environment is set, run _launch_scrapy_shell.bat_

-Use the scrapy shell to develop the core of the spider.
+Use [selectors](https://doc.scrapy.org/en/1.4/topics/selectors.html) inside the scrapy shell to target the informations.
+The shell is very usefull when writing or debugging a spider.
 We need to scrape the following:
 * The title of the article
 * The keywords of the article
 * The author of the article